Gedaliah: Assassination

 Ishmael son of Nethaniah, and the ten men who were with him, murdered Gedaliah, together with most of the Jews who had joined him and many Babylonians whom Nebuchadnezzar had left with Gedaliah.
 The remaining Judeans feared the vengeance of Nebuchadnezzar and fled to Egypt.
-Although the dates are not clear from the Bible, this probably happened about 582/1 BCE, some four to five years and three months after the destruction of Jerusalem and the First Temple in 586 BCE.
+Although the dates are not clear from the Bible, this probably happened about 582/1 BC, some four to five years and three months after the destruction of Jerusalem and the First Temple in 586 BC.

 Fast of Gedaliah

-To lament the assassination of Gedaliah, which left Judah devoid of any Jews and Jewish rule and completed the destruction of the First Temple, the Jewish Sages established the third day of Tishrei as the Fast of Gedaliah.
+To lament the assassination of Gedaliah, which left Judah devoid of Jewish rule after the destruction of the First Temple, the Jewish Sages established the third day of Tishrei as the Fast of Gedaliah.
 Although Gedaliah's assassination perhaps occurred on the first day of Tishrei, the fast is observed on the third day so as not to coincide with Rosh Hashanah.

 Archaeology

-A seal impression with the name 'Gedaliah who is over the house' is commonly identified with Gedaliah, son of Ahikam.
+A seal impression, dating to 587–586 BCE and discovered at the ancient site of Tel Lachish in 1935, reads "Gedaliah who is over the house" and is commonly identified with Gedaliah, son of Ahikam.